-Baldwin Wallace University's Health Care MBA (HCMBA) program is designed for health care professionals who seek a formal graduate degree without interrupting their careers or interfering with weekday office or travel obligations.
+Baldwin Wallace University's Health Care MBA (HCMBA) program is designed for professionals working in the diverse healthcare sector who seek a formal graduate degree without interrupting their careers or interfering with weekday office or travel obligations.

 HCMBA classes are offered on alternate weekends (except on occasions when avoiding holiday weekends forces sequential weekends) beginning at 2:00 P.M. on Friday and ending on Saturday at 3:30 P.M.
 This schedule, designed with a two-fold purpose, leaves the intervening and holiday weekends unencumbered and solves the problems of professionals whose full-time managerial responsibilities include heavy mid-week commitments.
 The two-day schedule enhances the opportunities for sharing experiences and building a sense of camaraderie among students.